trinerye/language_analytics_2024/assignment_4/readme.md

 | Season 7 | 0.15  | 0.08    | 0.05 | 0.04| 0.52    | 0.04    | 0.11     |
 | Season 8 | 0.18  | 0.07    | 0.04 | 0.04| 0.50    | 0.06    | 0.12     |

-Based on the overview of the emotion distribution across seasons, Game of Thrones is not a very joyful series - as in - many lines in the script are not associated with the emotion label joy.
+Based on this overview of the emotion distribution across seasons, Game of Thrones is not a very joyful series - as in - many lines in the script are not associated with the emotion label joy.

 On the other hand, emotions such as anger and disgust score high across the dataset, with anger having the highest relative frequency of lines besides that of neutral emotions.
 Looking at anger specifically, it makes sense that season eight is the angriest, as this is where the final battle between good and evil occurs.
-It also makes sense that the relative frequency of lines that express surprise is primarily uniform across all seasons, as the show was known for its suspenseful cliffhangers and the kill-your-darlings concept.
+It also makes sense that the relative frequency of lines that express surprise is somewhat uniform across all seasons, as the show was known for its suspenseful cliffhangers and the kill-your-darlings concept.

 Although all emotions are present within the dataset, it is no surprise that lines containing neutral emotion appear much more often than any other emotion, likely due to filler words, monotone language, or the lack of adjectives.